 - Satsuma –The Satsuma orange is really a tangerine.
 These orange trees are well known for their many clusters of fragrant flowers.

 - Calamondin Orange – These small, sour oranges are the most popular indoor orange tree.
 Many gardeners grow them strictly as an ornamental plant.
+I’d highly recommend going for a Calamondin Orange tree as your first choice.
+You can get one on Amazon here.

 Most indoor orange trees are of the dwarf variety, with their outdoor cousin being much larger.